The Story Behind Our Bed and Breakfast in Gatlinburg Tennessee

 Eliza would load her loom on the back of a wagon at her Waldens Creek home and drive the team of horses to Sevierville.
 At Sevierville, her loom would be loaded on a train and off she would go-a mountain woman who could not weave with her shoes on her feet.

 These trips gave Eliza an independent income.
 With the money that she earned, she sent her girls to college at a time in Sevier county when women were lucky to receive a sixth grade education.

 Her daughter, Vertie, kept all the painstakingly written letters and postcards from her mother’s trips.
 From those letters and postcards, we know that Eliza visited Boston, Philadelphia, Chicago, and St. Louis.
 Some newspaper articles also document her trips.

-Back to the naming of The Foxtrot, Bob and I always knew that we wanted to honor the rich history of the Fox family when we named our business.
+Back to the naming of The Foxtrot Bed and Breakfast, Bob and I always knew that we wanted to honor the rich history of the Fox family when we named our business.
 We had thought of several options.
-Then, one afternoon, Bob suggested, "Foxtrot."
-I had to laugh, because he didn't know the rest of the story.
+Then, one afternoon, Bob suggested, “Foxtrot.”
+I had to laugh, because he didn’t know the rest of the story.